Equine Assisted Therapy

 Traditional counselling primarily relies on verbal dialogue.
 While talking can be deeply valuable, some clients find it difficult to access or articulate emotions solely through conversation.

-Equine assisted therapy adds a relational and experiential dimension.
-Instead of only discussing patterns, clients may observe them unfolding in real time through interaction with the horse.
+Equine-assisted therapy adds a relational and experiential dimension.
+Instead of discussing patterns in isolation, clients may observe them unfold in real time through interaction with the horse.
 This can make insights more immediate and memorable.
 For individuals who feel “stuck in their head,” this approach can offer a different entry point into healing.

 Compared to Somatic Therapy